thacherT1D/webdevstuff/Learning_to_Learn/learn-to-learn.md

 * Use [SMART Goals](http://charlesduhigg.com/infographic-tackle-your-to-do-list/) to build your to do list
 * [Build a Better To Do List](http://charlesduhigg.com/video-build-a-better-to-do-list/) with advice from Charles Duhigg

+#### Check Your Understanding:
+Rewrite this statement of purpose into 3-4 objectives: By the end of my practice session, I want to learn more about the command line.

 The _why_ is the meaning or motivation behind the learning.
 Being human is to be driven by meaning and narrative.
 If you can frame something you're about to do in terms that motivate you, your brain will be better primed to retain the information that's presented.
 No matter the topic, have a clear understanding of _why_ the topic is important, how it'll help, or how it relates to the bigger picture.
 Your instructors have a responsibility to clarify the why for you as well.
 So if you're ever unsure about why they're teaching you something, just ask.
 If you're lacking motivation, check out these articles:

 * [5 Priceless Lessons In Collaboration, Risk Taking, And Motivation](http://www.fastcompany.com/3056177/lessons-learned/5-priceless-lessons-in-collaboration-risk-taking-and-motivation)
 * [13 Tricks to Motivate Yourself](http://www.lifehack.org/articles/featured/thirteen-tricks-to-motivate-yourself.html)

-#### Check for Understanding:
-Write a summary of the second stage of the learning process.

 #### Prioritize process over product
 The last part of setting the stage is about prioritizing process over product.
 In other words, defining success as simply spending time doing focused and deliberate practice.
 This program is going to be very difficult at times.
 You may not fully understand some of the concepts on the first try.
 And you may not reach your end goal in the period of time that you set out to do your work.
 This is perfectly fine so long as you're challenging yourself to get better while in the [zone of proximal development](https://en.wikipedia.org/wiki/Zone_of_proximal_development).